-- 14 days in the case of failure to pay rent; - A reasonable time, but not to exceed 30 days, considering the seriousness of the situation when the health or safety of other tenants, persons residing in the immediate vicinity of the Premises, or Authority staff or property is threatened or if any member of the household has engaged in any drug-related criminal activity or violent criminal activity; - 30 days in any other case.
+- 14 calendar days for nonpayment of rent (upon expiration of nationwide emergency orders). - A reasonable time, but not to exceed 30 days, considering the seriousness of the situation when the health or safety of other tenants, persons residing in the immediate vicinity of the Premises, or Authority staff or property is threatened or if any member of the household has engaged in any drug-related criminal activity or violent criminal activity; - 30 days in any other case.